IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 - Replace `Your_Connection_Profile_Name` by the name of your downloaded connection profile in `src/main/resources/application.yml`.

 - Run the following commands in your terminal window.
-It will run the utility class `application.secret.wallet.util.EnrollAdminAndUser` to register and enroll a new blockchain user.
+Make sure JDK11 and Maven path is set properly otherwise you will get errors.
+This command runs the utility class `application.secret.wallet.util.EnrollAdminAndUser` to register and enroll a new blockchain user using admin identity.

    ```
    mvn clean install